🎉Cyber Week Sale: Get 30% Off Everything Published by The Good Book Company

 Charles H. Spurgeon

-Charles H. Spurgeon (1834–1892) was an English Baptist pastor at New Park Street Chapel, London (which later became the Metropolitan Tabernacle), for thirty-eight years.
-As the nineteenth century's most prolific preacher and writer, his ministry legacy continues today.
+Charles H. Spurgeon (1834–1892) was an English Baptist pastor at New Park Street Chapel, London (which later became the Metropolitan Tabernacle), for 38 years.
+As the 19th century's most prolific preacher and writer, his ministry legacy continues today.

 Featured product